 The ability to find link patterns also allows you to quickly find problem links because, in many cases, links that have the same patterns and characteristics are not 100 percent natural.
 For example, doing mass article syndication and directory submissions will often leave footprints behind, such as the snippet of text you use to link to you, or many directories may be owned by the same company and may be on the same hosting server.

 There are sometimes legitimate reasons for having links with the same characteristics in your link profile (e.g., having a partnership with a group of companies that allows you to embed a widget on their websites).
 This will leave a pattern.
 However, if you’re doing it legitimately and you aren’t trying to game the system, it might not actually cause any ranking or penalty issues.
+It's also natural to pick up some low-quality links via other websites which scrape the web and republish content and links.
+These are generally nothing to worry about and will happen to most websites, but it's worth being aware of them.

 This is where link profile analysis can be truly actionable.
 Most of the opportunities will lie in doing analysis on a competitor’s link profile.
 However, looking at your own profile can reveal some opportunities (e.g., identifying links that point at broken pages, which you can try and fix or realign).